Jaimilit/Project-Three-Battleship/README.md

 # Battleship Game

-This project is a battleship game to play against a computer.
+This project is a battleship game where a player plays against a computer.
 This is a Python terminal game which runs in the Code Institute mock terminal on Heroku.
 The player needs to find all 5 ships and sink the ships before their 25 shots are up.